Nicaraguan Model Dolly Castro Flaunts Deep Cleavage & Ripped Abs By Going Nude Beneath Brown Suit Jacket

-Dolly Castro wowed her fans in a racy social media update.
+Dolly Castro wowed her fans with a racy social media update.
 The model showed off her incredible figure by going nude beneath her business-like suit.
-The pic sparked a frenzy among her 6.2 million Instagram followers who immediately raced to view the update.
+The video post sparked a frenzy among her 6.2 million Instagram followers who immediately raced to view it.

-The Nicaraguan stunner updated her feed on Friday, December 4 with a sizzling snap.
-In her caption, she considered getting a bag.
+The Nicaraguan stunner updated her feed on Friday, December 4 with a sizzling clip.
+In her caption, she noted that she considered getting a bag, along with “the bag.”
 She also revealed that her outfit was from Zara, while the choker and rings were from Dior.

 The 35-year-old wore a classic brown business suit.
-The jacket hit her below the hips and it had wide lapels.
-The pants seemed to be a snug fit and hugged her minuscule waist.
+The jacket hit below the hips and it had wide lapels.
+The pants seemed to be a snug fit and hugged her trim waist.
 The bottoms clung to her hips and thighs as she posed for the camera.

 Dolly put her upper body on display, proudly flaunting her insane cleavage.
 She went braless beneath the jacket and also showed off her toned abs.